What is personalized medicine?

 Learn more about hormone receptor status, HER2/neu receptor status and other factors that affect prognosis and treatment.

-Learn more about Oncotype Dx and other gene expression profiling tools.
+Learn more about Oncotype Dx and other tumor profiling tools.

 Emerging areas - factors related to tumors

 Many new targeted therapy drugs are under study for breast cancer treatment.
-As with most newer drugs, these therapies are first studied in the treatment of metastatic breast cancer.
+As with most new drugs, these therapies are first studied in the treatment of metastatic breast cancer.
 Findings from these studies determine whether new drugs become part of standard care for metastatic breast cancer and go on to be studied for the treatment of early breast cancer.
-Some targeted therapy drugs are already part of standard care for metastatic breast cancer (learn more).
+Some new targeted therapy drugs are already part of standard care for metastatic breast cancer (learn more).
+Researchers continue to study ways to personalize therapies to best treat each person and each breast cancer.

 Targeted drug therapies